 - Website: www.shesinscrubs.com

-- Description: Flanagan is a fun burst of nursing energy.
-Her bio states she’s “a nurse hoping to change the world.”
+- Description: Warren is a fun burst of nursing energy.
+Her bio states she’s “a nurse here to change the world.”
 She posts content about nursing and mental health, and uses her platform to give nurses a voice with her fun “Powerful Voices” IG Live series.
-In addition to writing posts about working as a frontline nurse, Flanagan strongly advocates for nurses and safe staffing ratios.
+In addition to writing posts about working as a frontline nurse, Warren strongly advocates for nurses and safe staffing ratios.
+She tackles trending topics in nursing, as well as what it’s like to be a millennial/Gen-Z nurse working in healthcare currently.

 The 5 Best Nursing Accounts on LinkedIn